 - 13.3.3 In addition to the static load tests described above, each team must supply detailed calculations which clearly show that these attachments are able to sustain: - a.
-The prescribed test loads specified above when fitted with the secondary structure as specified in Article 12.4.2 with the deformation simulated as purely elastic. - b.
-A load of 75kN vertically upward on each rear attachment. - c.
-A load equivalent to 88kN vertically upward and 88kN longitudinally rearward on the axis of the front attachment.
+A load of 75kN vertically upward on each rear attachment. - b.
+A load equivalent to 99kN vertically upward and 99kN longitudinally rearward on the axis of the front attachment.